(Z To A is an ongoing series: cumulative reviews of my DVD collection in reverse alphabetical order.)

 Like many people I know, Grail was a part of my childhood.
 Apparently the first time I experienced it was in my mother’s womb (it was her first time seeing it as well), and the joke was that this was why I “didn’t turn out quite right.”
 Since then I’ve watched it countless times, and here’s the payoff: Grail has jokes that would make any six-year-old laugh.
 Others… not so much.
 They go over your head.
 Then the rest of them land as you get older, only intensifying with age.

 Why?
 Well, in my case it’s because they ring truer.
 I credit Grail with not only shaping my sense of humor but worldview.
-Along with Lewis Carroll’s Alice books and Voltaire’s Candide (which I didn’t read until much, much later- and it’s pretty much the South Park of its time), this film is why I identify with Absurdism.
+Along with Lewis Carroll’s Alice books (as well as the Disney version) and Voltaire’s Candide (which I didn’t read until much, much later- and it’s pretty much the South Park of its time), this film is why I identify with Absurdism.

 Now that may be hard to get that from scenes like this: